 How your gifts have helped get a village back on its feet

-In summer 2015, during our Feet First campaign, we introduced you to Antonio, from Cabo Delgado province, northern Mozambique.
+During our Feet First campaign, we introduced you to Antonio, from Cabo Delgado province, northern Mozambique.
 After contracting leprosy when he was just a child, he lost all feeling in his hands and feet.

 This meant it became very easy for him to injure himself, particularly while working in the fields or cooking over an open fire.
 The ulcers he developed became infected and eventually, Antonio lost his toes.
 When we met him last year, he was only able to walk short distances, using crutches.
 He was no longer able to work and struggled to see his wife, Gabrielle, work so hard on her own to support their family.

 So when Antonio received his first pair of protective sandals last autumn, he was delighted.
 Thanks to his new footwear, he found he was able to work again and his mobility was improved.

 He still needs to walk with a stick but crucially, the sandals protect his feet from further injury.
 He and others in his village were provided with footwear thanks to your generosity in responding to Feet First, where every donation was matched by the UK Government.
 The impact of these gifts on the lives of people in Mozambique has been immeasurable.

 “The sandals helped a lot and have made working in the fields much easier,” said Antonio, who is a village elder and also in charge of monitoring his local self-care group, where members meet regularly to help each other keep leprosy-affected hands and feet safe and injury-free.

 This summer, we became aware that a year’s wear and tear on Antonio’s sandals had left him in need of a fresh pair.
 So on a visit to Antonio's village, The Leprosy Mission Mozambique’s Country Leader, Dr Arie de Kruijff, brought with him more pairs of sandals and shoes for people to try on.